m-pluta/svp/report/report.typ

 ) <Fig8>

 \
-From @Fig8 it is clear that memoisation also leads to less memory reads.
-This is because, by memoising the inner products, the only value being read from memory is the inner product itself, and not component vectors used when computing the inner product.
+From @Fig8 it is clear memoisation leads to less memory reads.
+This is because, by memoising the inner products, the only value being read from memory is the inner product itself, and not the component vectors needed to compute the inner product.

 #figure(
   image("total_bytes_dimension.png", width: 45%),